 Fire Academy participants complete a series of courses in basic preparation for a new firefighter.
-The seven-part series of Firefighter Cert I-VII satisfy the Texas Commission on Fire Protection (TCFP) curriculum for Basic Structural Fire Suppression.
+Firefighter I satisfies the first five parts in a seven-part series of certifications that satisfy the Texas Commission on Fire Protection (TCFP) curriculum for Basic Structural Fire Suppression.
 Fire Academy is offered at the AISD Fire Station.